-/(inount (2) Materiality for the financial statements 87.334m Considered to be the level above which users of the accounts would wish to be aware of misstatements, in the context of overall expenditure - calculated at the planning stage as 1% of the fund valuation as at January 2018.
-Performance materiality 65.498m Assessed to be 60% of financial statement materiality.
+Amount (£) Qualitative factors considered Materiality for the financial statements atements 87.334m Considered to be the level above which users of the accounts would wish to be aware of misstateme context of overall expenditure - calculated at the planning stage as 1% of the fund valuation as at Jacobian expenditure and the planning stage as 1% of the fund valuation as at Jacobian expenditure and the planning stage as 1% of the fund valuation as at Jacobian expenditure and the planning stage as 1% of the fund valuation as at Jacobian expension expensio Performance materiality 65.498m Assessed to be 60% of financial statement materiality.
 Trivial matters 4.4m ISA 260 (UK) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.